Projects

 A01 (Wolf/Lang) will study the close interlocking of electronic and lattice degrees of freedom upon pressure-tuning systems into the vicinity of phase transitions.
 Special attention will be devoted to the expected occurrence of critical elasticity around the valence transition in EuPd2Si2 and related variants.
 A second focus will be the possibility to induce novel phases, such as valence-fluctuation-induced superconductivity, near the transition associated with the collapse of the tetragonal unit cell in Eu(Fe1-xNix)2P2.

-Uniaxial- and biaxial-strain-induced phase switching of itinerant AT2X2-type antiferromagnets
+Uniaxial- and biaxial-strain-induced phase tuning of correlated metals

 Single crystal growth of correlated intermetallic compounds with strong electron-lattice coupling